 Reduce Eye Strain

-The Optix G27C2 is optimized to reduce the strain on your eyes by reducing the total amount of blue light displayed by the monitor to ensure you can game for longer periods of time without fatigue.
+The Optix G27C2 is optimized to reduce the strain on your eyes by reducing the total amount of blue light displayed by the monitor to ensure you can game for much longer periods without fatigue.

 - Panel Size: 27″ (69cm)